Seniority in the United States Senate: Appointments

 The seniority date for an appointed senator is usually the date of the appointment, although the actual term does not begin until they take the oath of office.
 An incoming senator who holds another office, including membership in the U.S. House of Representatives, must resign from that office before becoming a senator.
 In the 1970s, some senators would resign a few days or weeks early so that their successor may be appointed to the seat and have greater seniority than other freshmen.
 In 1980, party rule changes removed seniority advantages in such cases.

 Determining length of seniority

 A senator's seniority is primarily determined by length of continuous service; for example, a senator who has served for twelve years is more senior than one who has served for ten years.
-Because several new senators usually join at the beginning of a new Congress, seniority is further determined by prior federal or state government service and, if necessary, the amount of time spent in the tiebreaking office.
+Because several new senators usually join at the beginning of a new Congress, their relative seniority is further determined by prior federal or state government service and, if necessary, the amount of time spent in the tiebreaking office.
 These tiebreakers in order are: